wbm1113/RaidLiveArenaAutoClicker/README.md

 ### What happens when I run out of tokens?
 The script will automatically collect the free token bag you get for doing 5 battles.
 It will also automatically use tokens that are in your inbox.
 It will not use gems to automatically get more tokens.

-### Will I get banned if I use it?
-I don't know.
-I've used it for hundreds of battles over several months without any problems.

 ### Can the script intelligently ban/pick the right champions?
 No.  The script will always pick 5 champions mostly randomly (from the pool of champions that you tagged in the instructions above), then ban your opponent's first champion, and select your second to last champion as the lead.